-Nicole joined CBS 3 in April, 2008 as local television’s first digital journalist, reporting primarily for CBSPhilly.com.
+Philadelphia’s own Nicole Brewer joined CBS 3 in April, 2008 as local television’s first digital journalist, reporting primarily for CBSPhilly.com.
 She was later promoted to anchor for the weekend morning newscasts on CBS 3.
-In addition to Good Question, Brewer continues to serve as back up anchor for the station.
+Currently, Brewer both anchors and reports for the station.

 Before joining CBS 3, Nicole had been a feature reporter and producer for the nightly news magazine Tempo at WLVT, the PBS station in Bethlehem, Pennsylvania.
 While there, she helped write, produce and report on “Kids and Gangs: A Tempo Special Report,” which won a 2008 Mid-Atlantic Emmy Award.
 She was also recognized by the Associated Press in 2009 for her feature, “Parents on Facebook.”